9 Important Garage Wall Studs Facts [Updated for 2024]!

 Wood studs can use either softwood or hardwood.
 The difference between softwood and hardwood refers to the level of hardness, as measured on the Janka Hardness Scale

 Softwood comes from conifer trees, which grow quite rapidly and hence can be logged more frequently.
-The softness and the lightness of the wood makes it ideal for structural lumber such as garage wall frames.
+The softness and the lightness of the wood make it ideal for structural lumber such as garage wall frames.

 The acronym SPF stands for Spruce-Pine-Fir, the three most popular types of softwood used to make 2X4 studs.